WWDC (FM): 104.7 Rock Nation and 104.7 Wonk FM

-From January 9, 2019 to January 5, 2023, WWDC-FM's HD2 digital subchannel carried a talk radio format known as "104.7 Wonk FM."
+From January 9, 2019 to January 5, 2023, WWDC-FM's HD2 digital subchannel carried a talk radio format known as "104.7 Wonk FM".
 It aired popular iHeartRadio podcasts including HowStuffWorks along with the Reaction Zone, an afternoon show carrying highlights of shows from other iHeartMedia talk stations.
 Wonk-FM also aired Sacramento-based Armstrong & Getty as well as some local traffic and weather reports.
 In early 2022, WWDC-HD2/W284CQ dropped podcasts as part of iHeart's nationwide phaseout of the over-the-air format.
 It added two progressive talk shows, Stephanie Miller and Thom Hartmann, on weekdays.
-Also heard were Joe Pags, Michael Medved and "Coast to Coast AM with George Noory."
+Also heard were Joe Pags, Michael Medved and "Coast to Coast AM with George Noory".
 On weekends, the subchannel and translator carried the co-owned Black Information Network (BIN), which also airs on sister station WUST (1120 AM).

 Sports

 WWDC-HD2 and W284CQ temporarily became the FM home of the Washington Capitals from January 23, 2017, through the end of the 2016–17 season.
-The midseason deal came about after sports radio station WJFK-FM 106.7 FM elected not to renew its deal with the Capitals before the 2016–17 season, limiting the team's local broadcasts to WFED (1500 AM) and Internet streaming.
+The midseason deal came about after sports radio station WJFK-FM elected not to renew its deal with the Capitals before the 2016–17 season, limiting the team's local broadcasts to WFED and Internet streaming.
 The Washington Wizards share WFED as their home station and take precedence in conflicts; as a result, Capitals games were left without a home radio broadcast when both teams were playing, leading to complaints from fans and the media.
 WWDC-HD2 and W284CQ aired all Capitals games for the remainder of the 2016–17 season.
 At the time the deal was struck, the active rock format was also inaugurated.
 WWDC-HD2 ceased broadcasting the Capitals at the beginning of the 2017–18 season, as games returned to WJFK-FM.

-The two stations also added Baltimore Ravens coverage for the 2017 season, replacing WBIG-FM (100.3 FM) as the team's Washington outlet.
-Ravens coverage later moved to WSBN (630 AM).
+The two stations also added Baltimore Ravens coverage for the 2017 season, replacing WBIG-FM as the team's Washington outlet.
+Ravens coverage later moved to WSBN.

 iHeart Sports DC

 On January 5, 2023, WWDC-HD2 and W284CQ changed their format to a simulcast of WTSD (1190 AM) in Leesburg, Virginia.
-The stations are known as "iHeart Sports DC."
+The stations were known as "iHeart Sports DC".

 The schedule features programming from Fox Sports Radio on weekdays, switching to sports betting shows at night.
 The Fox Sports programs include The Dan Patrick Show, The Herd with Colin Cowherd and The Doug Gottlieb Show.
 In the evening, programs from Vegas Stats & Information Network or VSiN are heard.

-On July 10, 2023, W284CQ changed its programming source to the HD2 channel of co-owned WMZQ-FM (98.7), which launched a conservative talk format branded as "Freedom 104.7".
-WWDC-HD2 continues to simulcast WTSD.
+On July 10, 2023, W284CQ changed its programming source to the HD2 channel of co-owned WMZQ-FM, which launched a conservative talk format branded as "Freedom 104.7".
+WWDC-HD2 continued to simulcast WTSD until iHeartMedia's lease of that station ended in January 2026; "iHeart Sports DC" would continue solely on WWDC-HD2.